4. Pay during the notice period

 - made redundant

-- choosing to resign because they want to
+- choosing to resign

 The employee is not entitled to any notice period if they are dismissed for gross misconduct.

-If the employee resigns because of constructive unfair dismissal they do not have to give notice to their employer.
+If the employee resigns because of constructive unfair dismissal, they do not have to give notice to their employer.

-If an employee resigns just because they want to, they must give the legal minimum notice period or the period written in their contract.
+If an employee resigns because they want to, they must give either:

 Find out more about notice periods